culturecloud/tg-index/README.md

 # Telegram Index
+## ⚠️ PROJECT UNDERGOING MAJOR UPDATES.
+BUGS TO BE EXPECTED.
+THIS README IS NOT UP-TO-DATE.

 > Python Web App which indexes a telegram channel(or a chat) and serves its files for download.